barrowclift/barrowclift.github.io/_posts/2019-01-30-quest-for-the-best-ios-music-player.markdown

   - Design
   - Music
 timelocked: true
+excerpt: |
-excerpt: "My quest to find a niche app that's unapologetically for people that love actively listening to and collecting music.
-Who will win?"
+  My quest to find a niche app that’s unapologetically for people that love actively listening to and collecting music.
+Who will win?
 image: "quest-for-the-best-ios-music-player/share-image.jpg"
-has_afterward: true
+has-afterward: true
 ---

 <style>